tableau/connector-plugin-sdk/docs/api-reference.md

 **Return:** dictionary or vector

-Recommended: a dictionary of key/value pairs that will be written to the properties file
+a dictionary of key/value pairs that will be written to the properties file(recommended and available since 2019.4.1)

 ```javascript
 ["UID" : "myusername", "Host" : "myserver.somewhere.net", "PWD" : "mypassword"];
 ```

-Since 2019.4.1: vector of formatted key=value pairs that will be written to the properties file
+vector of formatted key=value pairs that will be written to the properties file

 ```javascript
 ["UID=myusername", "Host=myserver.somewhere.net", "PWD=mypassword"];